ProjectOpenSea/SIPs/SIPS/sip-14.md

   struct CampaignRequirements {
-      OfferItem[] offer; // items to be minted, can be empty for offchain redeemable ConsiderationItem[] consideration; // items transferring to recipient TraitRedemption[] traitRedemptions; // the required traitRedemptions }
+      OfferItem[] offer; // items to be minted, can be empty for offchain redeemable ConsiderationItem[] consideration; // items transferring to recipient TraitRedemption[] traitRedemptions; // the trait redemptions }
   struct TraitRedemption {
     uint8 substandard;